 Guidelines for Setting SMART FOR ME Goals

-Your goals must be specific.
-This means that you must point out with clarity and detail exactly what it is that you would like to achieve.
+- Specific: Your goals must be specific.
+They must outline precisely what it is that you would like to achieve.
 The more detail, the better.
 Specifically, focus on what you want and not on how you will accomplish these things.

-Your goals must be measurable.
-Spend time to develop a process that you will use to measure your progress as you work toward your goals.
+- Measurable: Your goals must be measurable.
+Spend some time developing a process that you will use to measure your progress as you work toward your goals.
 How will you know you are making progress?

-Your goals must be timed.
-You must set a deadline for the achievement of your goals and objectives.
-Without setting clear deadlines, you are essentially growing the seeds of procrastination within your mind.
-Don’t fall into this trap.
+- Timed: Your goals must be timed.
+You must set a deadline for the achievement of your goal.
+Without clear deadlines, you will likely succumb to procrastination and instant gratification.

-Your goals must be exciting.
-They must move you emotionally, must inspire you into action, and must breed a deep seated passion that keeps you awake at night.
+- Exciting: Your goals must be exciting.
+They must move you emotionally, must inspire proactive action, and must breed a deep-seated passion that keeps you awake at night.

-To gain a better understanding of this process and to work through specific questions assigned to each step of this process, please go through the 200+ Goal Setting Questions eBook.
+To gain an even more profound understanding of this process and to work through specific questions assigned to each step of this process, please go through the 200+ Goal Setting Questions eBook.

 Step 1: Identify Past Successes and Achievements

-Secondly, it is essential that you identify your consistent accomplishments and skills that have brought you to the present moment in your life.
+Secondly, take time to identify your consistent accomplishments and skills that have brought you to this present moment.

 Step 4: Gain Leverage to Accelerate Your Motivation

-The sixth stage involves the process of setting and writing out your goals and objectives.
+The sixth stage involves the process of setting and writing out your goals.

-This stage of questioning will help you to clarify your goals in a variety of different areas of your life including your health, finances, relationships, business, self-growth, career, contribution and toy goals (material possessions).
+This step will help you to clarify your goals in a variety of different areas of your life including your health, finances, relationships, business, self-growth, career, contribution, and toy goals (material possessions).

-This set of questions will also assist you with prioritizing what is most important within your life.
-However, make sure you are following the goal setting rules discussed in the previous section when laying out your goals and objectives.
+The set of questions posed here will also assist you with prioritizing what’s most important in your life.
+However, make sure that you are following the goal setting rules discussed in the previous section.

 Step 7: Gain Clarity About Your Future

-Once you have laid out your goals, it is important to gain clarity on what it will take physically, emotionally, financially and intellectually for you to achieve them.
+Once you’ve laid out your goals, it’s important to gain clarity about what it will take physically, emotionally, financially, and intellectually to achieve those goals.

 Finally, the questions prepare you for the possible challenges that you may face as you move towards the accomplishment of your goals.